 Culture and Customs

 It is always a good idea to have a look at the Smart Traveller website before booking an overseas trip.
-If there are terror threats or political uncertainty, this is where you will find out and can use this information to choose a destination.
+If there are terror threats or political uncertainty, this is where you will find out about it.
+This may have an impact on the destination you choose to visit.

 Your passport should be valid for at least six months before entering another country, but some airlines insist on six months’ validity from the date you return home.
 Check your passport expiry date before you book.